joshbegley/nyt-latest/README.md

 `Find out how to watch the Anaheim Ducks play the Washington Capitals, with time, TV channel and streaming information.`\
 https://nytimes.com/athletic/6942668/2026/01/05/ducks-vs-capitals-stream-how-to-watch-jan-5/

-**Raiders fire Pete Carroll after miserable first season in Las Vegas: Source**\
+**Raiders fire Pete Carroll after miserable first season in Las Vegas**\
-`The Raiders' next hire will be their fifth full-time coach since 2021.`\
+`GM John Spytek and minority owner Tom Brady will lead all football operations, including the search for a new head coach.`\
 https://nytimes.com/athletic/6871066/2026/01/05/pete-carroll-fired-raiders-coach-nfl/

 **After Venezuela, Trump Says U.S. Needs Control of Greenland**\